bxparks/AceTime/README.md

 TimeZone tz = TimeZone::forOffsetString("-08:00");
 ```

-Another example, the Central European Time Zone `UTC+01:00` can be constructed
+As another example, the Central European Time Zone `UTC+01:00` can be
-using one of the following:
+constructed using one of the following:
 ```C++
 TimeZone tz(4);
 TimeZone tz = TimeZone::forHour(1);